2002 Oklahoma gubernatorial election: Results

 This election was extremely close, with Henry prevailing by just 6,866 votes or 0.6%.
 Under Oklahoma law, if the margin of victory is less than one percent but greater than half a percent, the losing candidate can request a recount that their campaign has to pay for.
-However, Largent ultimately decided against it, considering that because Henry led by 6,866 votes, the possibility of him prevailing were extremely difficult.
+However, Largent ultimately decided against it, considering that because Henry led by 6,866 votes, the chances of him prevailing were extremely unlikely.
 On November 23, Largent officially conceded defeat.
 Two days later on November 25, Oklahoma Secretary of State Kay Dudley certified the results, declaring Henry the governor-elect.